tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 client-facing server operating in Split Mode is not possible.
 See
 {{plaintext-dns}} for more details regarding plaintext DNS.

-Authenticating the ECHConfigs structure naturally authenticates the included public name.
+Authenticating the ECHConfig structure naturally authenticates the included public name.
 This also authenticates any retry signals from the client-facing server because the client validates the server certificate against the public name before retrying.